 Further discounted tee time prices are not an option.
 It is not good for your reputation, but neither to your profitability.
 I don’t think that golfboards or faster golf cars would be the right solutions to help modern golfers’ time pressure.

-Last year I met with Olivier Dhotel (Co-Founder, CEO, eGull Pay) whose idea was very likable and realistic solution to the above-mentioned phenomenon, but also to how could golf clubs stop midweek tee time sales crisis (or at least to mitigate it).
+Last year I met with Olivier Dhotel (Co-Founder, CEO, eGull Pay), whose idea was a very likable and realistic solution to the above-mentioned phenomenon, but also to how golf clubs could stop the midweek tee time sales crisis (or at least mitigate it).

 One-size fits none!

 Golf clubs should embrace the fact that their customers are looking for meaningful experiences.
-It is not enough to meet the expectations of golfers, you must exceed them by adding value to customers’ life.
-I can only hope that you don’t think of customization and personalization as two passing buzzwords or caprice.
+It is not enough to meet the expectations of golfers; you must exceed them by adding value to customers’ lives.
+I can only hope that you don’t view customization and personalization as fleeting buzzwords or fads.

-Today, it is not a surprise or a novelty to see more and more golf clubs are utilizing and providing flexible membership offers.
+Today, it is no surprise or novelty to see more and more golf clubs offering flexible membership options.

 The advent of on-demand green fee payment solutions

-I have got an impression more and more companies are trying to come up with Uber-like on-demand services.
-The on-demand economy last year was worth approximately $57 billion.
 In the US, the on-demand economy is attracting more than 22.4 million consumers annually.
-Such service could attract a diverse group of customers.
+Such a service could attract a diverse group of customers.

 The NTRS data shows:

-We have to understand that there is NO one type of customers.
+We must understand that there is no one type of customer.